 In its latest effort to stimulate the economy and encourage employment, Congress passed the Hiring Incentives to Restore Employment Act ("HIRE" or "the Act"), which President Obama signed into law on March 18, 2010.
 HIRE provides a limited payroll tax "holiday" for employers hiring new workers, business tax credits for retaining such workers and other provisions designed to further stimulate the economy and offset the cost of the stimulus.
+On March 29th, the IRS issued a series of Q&A regarding the HIRE Act.
+This update incorporates the IRS comments.

-The tax "holiday" provision1 relieves certain employers from their obligation to match the OASDI (Social Security) portion of FICA tax for certain workers hired after February 3, 2010, and before January 1, 2011.
-OASDI normally requires that employees and employers each pay 6.2% on the first \$106,800 of wages for the calendar year.2 There is no holiday from the second component of FICA tax covering the Medicare Hospital Insurance (HI) contribution (1.45% on all wages), which is also matched by the employer.
+The tax "holiday" provision relieves certain employers from their obligation to match the OASDI (Social Security) portion of FICA tax for certain workers hired after February 3, 2010, and before January 1, 2011 on wages paid March 19 through December 31, 2010.
+OASDI normally requires that employees and employers each pay 6.2% on the first \$106,800 of wages for the calendar year.
+There is no holiday from the second component of FICA tax covering the Medicare Hospital Insurance (HI) contribution (1.45% on all wages), which is also matched by the employer.
 Because the tax holiday is limited to OASDI taxes, other state and federal employer obligations, such as federal unemployment taxes (FUTA) or state unemployment (UI) or other state-level payroll taxes are not affected and will still need to be paid.
 No election is needed to take advantage of the tax holiday provision.

-The Act also provides a Business Credit based on the retention of employees hired under HIRE and retained for at least 52 weeks.
+The Act also provides a business credit based on the retention of employees hired under HIRE and retained for at least 52 weeks.
 However, an employer utilizing the Work Opportunity Tax Credit (WOTC), which may provide more generous benefits than the tax holiday provisions, will need to opt out of HIRE for any employee otherwise covered, in order to take advantage of the WOTC.